 The Genan LCA studies

-Three major LCA-studies have been finalised over the past decade, comparing different options for disposal of end-of-life tyres.
-Two of these studies (one American, one European) compare the Genan concept of material recycling with co-incineration in cement kilns.
-The third study compares the Genan concept of material recycling with the use of end-of-life tyres as filling material, the so-called civil engineering applications.
-Executive summaries of all these studies are available for download.
+Since 2009, four major LCA-studies have been finalised, comparing different options for disposal of end-of-life tyres.
+Three of these studies (one American, two European) compare the Genan concept of material recycling with co-incineration in cement kilns.
+The fourth study compares the Genan concept of material recycling with the use of end-of-life tyres as filling material, the so-called civil engineering applications.
+An executive summary of the most recent study from 2020 is available for download below.

-All these studies show that compared with other options, the material recycling route offers significant benefits in all environmental and climate-related impact categories.
-Greenhouse gas savings are considerable, as the climate is spared of 1.1 tonnes of CO2-emissions per tonne of end-of-life tyres recycled instead of incinerated.
-If material recycling is compared to filling operations, savings are even higher (1.8 tonnes of CO2-emissions per tonne of end-of-life tyres).
+All four studies show that compared with other options, the material recycling route offers significant benefits in all environmental and climate-related impact categories.
+Greenhouse gas savings are considerable, as the climate is spared 700 kg of CO2-emissions per tonne of end-of-life tyres recycled instead of incinerated.